-SQ(d) LB scheme, which was shown to outperform the other two, is identical to the LB scheme considered in this paper except that [20] considers PS servers and exponential job sizes.
-Evidence that the SQ(d) scheme becomes insensitive to the job size distribution was provided using simulation experiments, while evidence1 for the asymptotic insensitivity for the hybrid SQ(d) LB under PS was presented in [7,8].
+A closely related paper for the randomized case is [22] which proposes mean field models for three LB schemes: the optimal randomized, SQ(d) and hybrid SQ(d)LB.
+The hybrid SQ(d) LB scheme, which was shown to outperform the other two, is identical to the LB scheme considered in this paper except that [22] considers PS servers and exponential job sizes.
+Evidence that the SQ(d) scheme becomes insensitive to the job size distribution was provided using simulation experiments, while evidence for the asymptotic insensitivity for the hybrid SQ(d) LB under PS was presented in [7,8].

 Two other LB schemes for heterogeneous networks were proposed in [1].
-In both LB schemes a server is chosen by first selecting d_k servers of type k at random for all k and then by selecting one of the servers among the selected $\sum_k d_k$ servers based on the queue length information only (scheme 1) or on the queue length and server speeds (scheme 2).
+In both LB schemes a server is chosen by first selecting $d_k$ servers of type k at random for all k and then by selecting one of the servers among the selected $\sum_k d_k$ servers based on the queue length information only (scheme 1) or on the queue length and server speeds (scheme 2).
 While Figures 3 and 4 in [1] suggest that these schemes may outperform the hybrid SQ(d) scheme in some cases, the hybrid SQ(2) scheme uses the queue length information of 2 servers per incoming job, while the other two LB schemes use the queue length information of 4 queues per job.
-Figure 1 indicates that if we also allow 4 choices for the hybrid SQ(d) scheme, the optimal hybrid SQ(d) scheme outperforms scheme 2 of [1] for all arrival rates λ .
-Another LB scheme, called HALO_POD, that uses a POD rule in a heterogeneous PS network was proposed in [10].
+Figure 1 indicates that if we also allow 4 choices for the hybrid SQ(d) scheme, the optimal hybrid SQ(d) scheme outperforms scheme 2 of [1] for all arrival rates $\lambda$ .
+Another LB scheme, called HALO\POD, that uses a POD rule in a heterogeneous PS network was proposed in [13].
 In this scheme a job is assigned to the shortest of d selected servers, where a class k server is selected based on the optimal routing probabilities of a pure randomized LB scheme (first derived in [3]).